Research and Development of Spatial Distribution Data of

 characteristics of dense east and sparse west, dense

 south and sparse north.
-Among the four counties in Haibei Prefecture, Mengyuan
+Among the four counties in Haibei prefecture, Mengyuan county

-County has the largest number of buildings, accounting for 55% of the total
+has the largest number of buildings, accounting for 55% of the total regional

-regional buildings, followed by Qilian County with 18.5%, Haiyan County with
+buildings, followed by Qilian county with 18.5%, Haiyan county with 15%, and

-County with 15.3% and Gangcha County with 14.1%, the number of buildings is
+15.3% and Gangcha county with 14.1%, the number of buildings is basically the

 By comparing some

-regular shape (Figure 3), while the identification is generally poor for
+(Figure 3), while the identification is generally poor for irregular or

-accuracy of the rural area can reach 85%, for the agricultural area, mainly the
+rural area can reach 85%, for the agricultural area, mainly the rural areas in

-rural areas in Haibei Prefecture of Qinghai Province are mainly inhabited by
+Haibei prefecture of Qinghai province are mainly inhabited by villages, which

-villages, which are relatively concentrated, which results in a small and
+are relatively concentrated, which results in a small and irregular shape of

-irregular shape of household-to-household spacing and poor recognition (Figure
+household-to-household spacing and poor recognition (Figure 5).
+For pastoral

-5).For pastoral areas, on the other hand, the house buildings are more
+areas, on the other hand, the house buildings are more scattered and each

 4.3 Exploration